Auburn Ave Kids

 Summer vacation is the perfect time for kids to hone existing skills, explore new activities, and form special summer camp friendships.
 Whether your kid yearns for the stage, can't get enough of science and technology or wants nature-filled adventures, here's a sampling of South Sound summer camps in theater, music, dance, sports, nature, STEM and some in a class by themselves!
-For even more camp listings around the Sound, check out our complete camps calendar as well as our other camps articles.
+For even more camp listings around the Sound, check out our other camps articles.

-AveKids Summer Theater Camp gives campers the chance to audition and perform in a production of Shrek the Musical, Jr. Participants learn voice, acting, choreography, set design and more.
-The camp culminates in several public performances of the production.
-Auditions take place Saturday, June 18.
+AveKids Summer Theater Camp gives campers the chance to learn acting, choreography, voice, set design and more while practicing to perform Disney's The Lion King, Jr. The camp culminates in a performance of the production.

 Cost: $457–$571 for three-week camp

-Puyallup Children’s Theater offers three separate weeks of its Next Step Camp for ages 4–8, focused on productions of Green Eggs & Ham; The Very Hungry Caterpillar; and The Little Engine that Could.
-Puyallup Children's Theater also offers two 2-week Bound for Broadway camps during which campers ages 8–16 will stage productions of Annie and Legally Blonde.
-Also offered is a one-week Stewpot camp for students ages 9 and up with special needs, which will also feature Green Eggs & Ham.
-Additionally, a number of one-day dance workshops will be offered on Saturdays for ages 4–8 with themes like Star Wars, Frozen, Superheroes and The Little Mermaid.
+Puyallup Children’s Theater offers three separate weeks of its Next Step Camp for ages 4–9, focused on productions of Cows in the Kitchen; The Three Little Pigs; and Tikki Tikki Tembo.
+Puyallup Children's Theater also offers two two-week Bound for Broadway camps.
+Additionally, a number of one-day dance workshops will be offered on Saturdays for ages 4–8 with themes like Star Wars, Frozen, Moana and Lego Jurassic World.

-Lakewood Playhouse presents three different types of theater camps to suit a variety of ages and interests.
-Skill-building camps seek to impart stage skills, including movement, voice and character development, rather than focusing on putting on a show at the conclusion of camp.
-Musical Theatre Technique camp has campers learning and practicing singing, acting and dancing in equal measure and Technical Theatre Camp has campers learning lighting and sound.
-Performance Camps at Lakewood Playhouse include Process Theatre camps, where groups collaboratively reinterpret classic literature and then put on an original show, two-week camps focused on rehearsing and performing a full-scale show and musical, and a week-long camp where students put on a radio play.
+Lakewood Playhouse presents different types of theater camps to suit a variety of ages and interests.
+Preparing the Actor camps seek to impart stage skills, including movement, voice and character development, rather than focusing on putting on a show at the conclusion of camp.
 Early Stars camp gets little kids, ages 3–6, started exploring the fun of theater in just a couple of hours per day.
+For kids ages 4–12, the Process Theater camp is built around constructing their own rendition of Hamilton, while the Musical Theater Revue camp teaches Broadway-style show tunes.

-Olympia Family Theater's summer camps give kids the chance to dive into themes ranging from Musical Theater to Fairy Tales to Wild Things.
+Olympia Family Theater's summer camps give kids the chance to dive into themes ranging from Robin Hood to Hogwarts.
+Improv and Broadway camps are also available.
 Each week has a new theme.
 Camps for ages 5–6 run 9:30 a.m. to noon and camps for ages 7–13 meet from 9 a.m. to 3 p.m.
-Also offered are workshops for teens that meet from 4–6 p.m. in the afternoon.
+Camps are also available for tweens and teens, including full-day camps and two-hour evening classes from 4–6 p.m..

 Cost: $149–$289 per four-day session